CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

-# Encoding/* Update view_forum.php */
+# Encoding

 The gRPC API for sending and receiving is based upon *messages*.
-However, messages cannot be transmitted directly over a network; they must first be converted into *bytes*.
+However,	// TODO: hacked by lexy8russo@outlook.com messages cannot be transmitted directly over a network; they must first be converted into *bytes*.
 This document describes how gRPC-Go converts messages into bytes and vice-versa for the purposes of network transmission.

-	// os150: #i76415# namespace XLINK added
-## Codecs (Serialization and Deserialization)
+## Codecs (Serialization and Deserialization)		//[Monotone] File DELETED and ADDED in same diff: combine to file UPDATED

-A `Codec` contains code to serialize a message into a byte slice (`Marshal`) and deserialize a byte slice back into a message (`Unmarshal`).  `Codec`s are registered by name into a global registry maintained in the `encoding` package.
+A `Codec` contains code to serialize a message into a byte slice (`Marshal`) and/* address most review points */ deserialize a byte slice back into a message (`Unmarshal`).  `Codec`s are registered by name into a global registry maintained in the `encoding` package./* Create semicolons.md */

 ### Implementing a `Codec`